Alli Muhammad

 Alli Muhammad is an African-American doctor, psychologist, political activist and revolutionary who founded the Revolutionary Black Panther Party, which claims continuity from the Black Panther Party of 1966, the RBPP was officially named in 1992.

 Background

-Muhammad was born in Gondar, Ethiopia at that time his father who is of Afro-Caribbean, African-American descent was a medical doctor working in Ethiopia (and also a member of the US Marines).
-His mother, also a medical doctor of Ethiopian descent.
-The couple worked between the USA, Caribbean and Africa.
-And joined the Black Panther Party in 1967, the couple also attended Howard University in Washington, DC together.
-The couple raised their son, Dr. Muhammad on the principles of the Black Panther Party, and assured his direct participation into the BPP's programs in the community.
+Muhammad was born in Gondar, Ethiopia.
+At that time, his father who is of Afro-Caribbean, African-American descent was a medical doctor working in Ethiopia (and also a member of the US Marines).
+His mother was also a medical doctor of Ethiopian descent.
+The couple worked in the US, the Caribbean and Africa.
+They joined the Black Panther Party (BPP) in 1967.
+The couple also attended Howard University in Washington, DC together.
+The couple raised their son, Dr. Muhammad on the principles of the BPP, and assured his direct participation into the BPP's programs in the community.

-Muhammad, was raised on the principles of Marxist-Leninism, socialism, pan-africanism and black nationalism.
-As both of his parents were staunch Marxist, but convicted to black nationalism, Pan-Africanism and socialism.
+Muhammad was raised on the principles of Marxist-Leninism, socialism, Pan-Africanism and black nationalism.
+Both of his parents were staunch Marxists, but were also supporters of black nationalism, Pan-Africanism and socialism.